adrybakov/rad-tools/docs/source/user-guide/library/lepage.rst

 Step VI
 -------
-If you came from go to: delete the axes with the biggest delta from ``axes`` list.
+If you came from go to: delete axes with the biggest delta from ``axes`` list.

-Compute maximum :math:`\delta` if it is less then maximum delta, finish and return result.
+Compute maximum :math:`\delta`.
+If it is less then maximum delta, finish and return result.
 If not proceed with the consecutive checks for the system types.

 Step VII (cubic)